m-spangenberg/exercises_databases/README.md

 # Databases

-Below are my study notes from an excellent lecture about Database Systems by Prof. Trummer at Cornell.
+Below are my study notes from an excellent lecture on Database Systems by Prof. Trummer at Cornell.
 I've made these notes to further my understanding of the inner-workings of database theory and database management systems.
 A companion book for this lecture is: Database Management Systems by Johannes Gehrke and Raghu Ramakrishnan.

 ## Introduction To Database Systems